THE LINK BETWEEN CHRONIC NECK PAIN, LOSS OF

 -NORMAL IS NECESSARY

 The whole reason your body requires a "normal" lordotic cervical curve is to allow for normal joint motion --- joints can only move correctly when normal structure is present.
 In an age of relativism, this can be a bitter pill to swallow --- particularly if you do not have any overt symptoms or pain.
 In other words, many would have you believe that your "normal" is different than my "normal".
 Not true.
 Back in a 1959 study done by Borden, Hechtman, and Gershon-Cohen --- all M.D.'s (The Normal Cervical Lordosis), began to answer this question of what makes up a normal cervical curve.
 And although the measuring method was dramatically different than today's methods, their picture of what constitutes "normal" was just about identical to what would pass for normal today.
-Although there have been numerous studies on this topic since, a 2005 study in JMPT (a medical journal) sums it up nicely in a study called Determining the Relationship Between Cervical Lordosis and Neck Complaints.
+Although there have been numerous studies on this topic since, a 2005 study in the medical journal JMPT summed it up nicely in a study called Determining the Relationship Between Cervical Lordosis and Neck Complaints.
 Listen to what the authors wrote after sorting patients into two main groups --- those with neck problems and those without.

 "We found a statistically significant association between cervical pain and lordosis less than 20 degrees and a "clinically normal" range for cervical lordosis of 31 degrees to 40 degrees.
 Patients with lordosis of 20 degrees or less were more likely to have cervicogenic symptoms [symptoms arising from the neck].
 The odds that a patient with cervical pain had a lordosis of 0 degrees or less was 18 times greater than for a patient with a noncervical complaint."

--POOR POSTURE IS SUBLUXATION
+POOR POSTURE IS SUBLUXATION

--ADJUSTMENTS ALONE CAN'T FIX IT
+ADJUSTMENTS ALONE CAN'T FIX IT

 When I graduated from Chiropractic College back in 1991, the big emphasis was on restoring joint motion.
 Not that this is a bad thing but me learning that restoration of joint motion (primary) takes care of joint misalignment (secondary) was about 180 degrees opposite of the truth.
-Don't get me wrong; restoration of motion is critically important and can bring about rapid pain relief (HERE, HERE, and HERE are great examples of this).
+Don't get me wrong; restoration of motion (BOTH SECTIONAL AND SEGMENTAL) is critically important and can bring about rapid pain relief (HERE, HERE, and HERE are great examples of this).
 One of the chief things I like about our unique brand of Tissue Remodeling is the fact that it rapidly changes the VERY PHYSICS OF SCAR TISSUE so that long-term structural correction is easier to make --- much easier to make.
 However, it's important to understand that pain relief is not where the process ends for people wanting to live a long, fruitful, productive, and pain-free life.

--YOU MUST HAVE ACCURATE AND REPEATABLE METHODS OF ANALYSIS
+YOU MUST HAVE ACCURATE AND REPEATABLE METHODS OF ANALYSIS

 This isn't exactly rocket science.
 There are essentially two different aspects to this bullet point.
 Visual Postural Analysis and / or X-rays.
 The more accurate of the two will almost always be X-ray.
 I also love to use RANGES OF MOTION.
 This is simple to check, takes all of about 10 seconds to do, and in most cases, will tell me exactly where I need to focus my attention --- particularly with Tissue Remodeling.

--YOU MUST HAVE THE RIGHT TOOLS FOR THE JOB
+YOU MUST HAVE THE RIGHT TOOLS FOR THE JOB

 This can be largely accomplished at home using the DAKOTA HOME TRACTION or COMPRESSION-COUNTER STRESSING TRACTION aka "The Stynchula Method" (Payne wants you to slowly work your way up to as much as a half hour a day).
 I think he's spot on.
 It was Dr. Rene Calliet's 1987 book Rejuvenation Strategy that stated, "Most attempts to correct posture are directed toward the spine, shoulders and pelvis.
 All are important, but, head position takes precedence over all others.
 The body follows the head.
 Therefore, the entire body is best aligned by first restoring proper functional alignment to the head".
 Dr. Calliet was the Director of Physical Medicine and Rehabilitation at USC's School of Medicine at the time he wrote this.

--CONSEQUENCES OF SUBLUXATION / ABNORMAL CERVICAL CURVE
+CONSEQUENCES OF SUBLUXATION / ABNORMAL CERVICAL CURVE

 This, folks, is where the rubber meets the road.
-The truth is, as the study at the top of the page said, some cases of subluxation / abnormal cervical curve are "clinically silent".
+As the study at the top of the page said, some cases of subluxation / abnormal cervical curve are "clinically silent".
 In other words, because they might not be producing any overt symptoms, most people (physicians included) would not consider them as important or harmful.
 However, there are four symptoms that come up time and time again not only in the scientific literature, but in the clinical setting as well, that are associated with abnormal curvature of the cervical spine.
 These four are....

 - ABNORMAL RANGE OF MOTION